 For now, this info blog focuses on how to self-publish in print or e-book format using the ‘DIY’ method based on my own experience.

-Self-publishing involves quite a steep learning curve but with the range of free templates and help available, it is perfectly possible to do most of the legwork yourself.
-At the same time, there are some fabulous and reasonably priced freelancers out there who you can call on to check your files at the last minute if you run into trouble and I’ll include info on this at the relevant points.
+Self-publishing involves quite a steep learning curve but with a wide range of free and low-cost tools and templates — along with generous communities willing to chip in with advice — it is perfectly possible to do most of the legwork yourself once your final manuscript has been written, professionally edited / illustrated and proofread.
+And if the tech side of things feels too much, there are some fabulous and reasonably priced freelancers out there who you can call on to check your files at the last minute if you run into trouble.

 Self-publishing in print